-Who can apply
+Who can apply for the Debentures

 Only those persons, who are specifically addressed through direct communication by or on behalf of the Company, are eligible to apply for the Debentures.
 No other person may apply.

 NIIF IFL will follow applicable SEBI, RBI and other applicable guidelines issued from time to time for its issuance.